-Business owners are often interested in incorporating in Delaware, but are uncertain how they can do so without having a physical office in the state.
+Business owners are often interested in incorporating in Delaware, but are unsure how they can do so without having a physical office in the state.

 You do not need a physical location to incorporate in Delaware, but you do need to have a registered agent for service of process.
 A registered agent for service of process is where your company would be served if it were to be sued.

 If you need a registered agent for service of process in California, our firm charges $99/year.

 It is important to remember that even if you incorporate in Delaware, you will also need to register your business in each state you are doing business.
 Most states have a very low registration threshold because they not only want to know which businesses are operating in their state, but they also want to maximize revenue from franchise taxes.

 You can read about the pros and cons of incorporating in Delaware here.
-If you have any questions regarding incorporating in Delaware or any other business legal issue, please contact us at (415) 633-6841 or email@example.com.
+If you have any questions regarding incorporating in Delaware or any other business legal issues, please contact us at (415) 633-6841 or firstname.lastname@example.org.

 Disclaimer: This post discusses general legal issues, but it does not constitute legal advice in any respect.
 No reader should act or refrain from acting on the basis of any information presented herein without seeking the advice of counsel in the relevant jurisdiction.
 Bend Law Group, PC expressly disclaims all liability in respect of any actions taken or not taken based on any contents of this post.